debruine/shinyintro/inst/book/04_outputs.md

 ### tableOutput

-The `reanderTable()` function will display a table from any data frame it returns.
+Display a table using `renderTable()`, which makes a table out of any data frame it returns.

 ```r